 The term ‘defect potentials’ refers to the total quantity of bugs or defects that will be found in five software artifacts: requirements, design, code, documents, and ‘bad fixes’ or secondary defects.

 Figure 1 plots the observed defects per function point and defect removal efficiency for each release in our sample compared to major software quality ranges described by Capers Jones research.
 Dovel’s performance improved since measurement began in 2008 and continues in a range that meets or exceeds industry benchmarks.
-Since 2008, Dovel has maintained this level of software quality performance while experiencing phenomenal growth, demonstrating the repeatability and scalability of our methods through two major acquisitions.
-In 2014, we took over a large software system with a struggling methodology, and in 2015 we transitioned this system to development approach aligned to the client’s business requirements process.
-In 2016, we continued our focus on defect detection and drove improvements in defect removal efficiency.
-Our 2016 numbers reflect both the continued high performance of our existing programs and demonstrate how our development approach was able to deliver best in class defects per function point and guide the team in improving our defect removal efficiency on a large software system.
+In 2014, we took over a large software system with a struggling methodology, and in 2015 we transitioned this system to an incremental development approach aligned to the client’s business requirements process and we applied our measurement program.
+Throughout 2016, we continued our focus on defect detection and drove improvements in defect removal efficiency.
+In 2017, as the system grew in size and active users, we have scaled our processes from three to seven development teams while maintaining the same predictable quality levels.
+Our 2017 numbers reflect both the continued high performance of our existing programs and demonstrate how our development approach is able to deliver best in class defects per function point and defect removal efficiency on very large software systems.

 What is the benefit to our clients?